 - The Fallas of Valencia takes place in March and has been declared an event of Intangible Cultural Heritage of Humanity by UNESCO.
 Throughout the week, statues and figures take up space in the streets and squares.

-Our local Spain Country Representatives Jorge Traver and Joanne Cadier as well as Market Manager Leyre Raimundo are focusing on developing the local membership base as well as our relationship with local authorities, attractions and other stakeholders.
+Our local Spain Country Representatives Jorge Traver and Joanne Cadier are focusing on developing the local membership base as well as our relationship with local authorities, attractions and other stakeholders.

 Within the last few years, Sagrada Familia and the Alhambra are subject to increasing visitor pressure and operational difficulties; we are in dialogue with both.
 In Seville, we ran a cultural tourism seminar in September 2018, followed by HEM, our hotel workshop in February 2019.